Are Asians Allergic to Alcohol?

 If you are of Asian descent and tend to flush whenever you drink, you may be wondering, are Asians allergic to alcohol?
-Or, is there at least have some form of Asian alcohol intolerance?
+Or, is there at least some form of Asian alcohol intolerance?
 And, why are Asians allergic to alcohol in the first place?

 If you're already familiar with the term alcohol flush reaction, or have experienced this condition yourself, then you’re probably acquainted with the other terms that are used to describe this condition which has similar reactions to an alcohol allergy or alcohol intolerance, like Asian flush syndrome or Asian glow.

 These other names are not pure coincidence; individuals of Asian descent are more prone to this reaction than non-Asians, and we’ll explain why most Asians and alcohol don’t mix well together as you read further.
 Asian flush, being a condition when one’s face and upper-body turns rapidly red, can occur even after only 2 sips of alcohol.

 This can be a big problem if all you want to do is enjoy a glass of wine over dinner, or have a martini while at an after-work party with your colleagues.
 Luckily for you, Get Sunset has developed an effective solution for preventing flush: Asian glow pills!
 But before we get into that, let’s first address the question at hand: are Asians allergic to alcohol?
 And then, we'll discuss what causes your uncomfortable reaction to drinking alcohol, and what symptoms it produces.